Table of Contents

 5. Waterfalls and water mills: The most significant parts of this complex are located next to the Gargar Bridge and along the Gargar River.
 There are a large number of windmills in this complex, which is a clear example of using water force to rotate windmills.
 The complex is divided into three parts: the eastern courtyard, the northern courtyard, and the western courtyard.

-Other buildings of this huge and large complex include the Ayar or Sabi Tower bridge, which is located on the Gargar River and at the bottom of the waterfalls, which was built during the Sassanid period.
-Shushtar Salasel Castle is also a very large fortress which is located next to the Shatit River and has various sections including several courtyards, barracks, stables, baths, naves, towers, gardens, tin house, shrine house, kitchen, and multiple gates.
+Other buildings of this huge complex include the Ayar or Sabi Tower bridge, which is located on the Gargar River and at the bottom of the waterfalls, which was built during the Sassanid period.
+Shushtar Salasel Castle is also a very large fortress which is located next to the Shatit River and has various sections including several courtyards, barracks, stables, baths, naves, towers, gardens, a tin house, a shrine house, a kitchen, multiple gates.
 Salasel Castle is the official residence of the governor of Khuzestan and is located on a mountain that is like a small plateau and has been renovated many times.

-Shadorvan Bridge is another part of Shushtar’s huge collection of water structures, some of which are called the oldest bridges in the world.
+Shadorvan Bridge is another part of the huge collection of water structures, some of which are called the oldest bridges in the world.
 The bridge had 44, of which only 16 spans with arches and 8 spans without arches can be seen.
 Shah Ali Bridge is also left from the Safavid period and is located on Daryoun Creek.